 The overall ecological status of the Funshion catchment is listed by the EPA as satisfactory and improved since the 2006 survey, with good and high ecological conditions now prevailing.
 The only major source of pollution now exists via the Gradoge River north of Mitchelstown; this river has a long history of pollution from the industrial and municipal discharges in the down, and has improved slightly in recent years.
-Downstream of the Gradoge confluence, the Funshion still maintains Good ecological quality (Q=4).
+Downstream of the Gradoge confluence, the Funshion still maintains Good ecological quality (Q-4).
 Full biological recovery of the Funshion has occurred by the time the river reaches Glenavuddig Bridge near Kildorrery.
-A slight reduction is observed in Glanworth, upstream of the WWTP; again, high conditions are recorded by the time river reaches the next bridge at Ballynahow, some 3km downstream.
+A slight reduction is observed in Glanworth, upstream of the WWTP; again, high conditions are recorded by the time river reaches the next bridge allynahow, some 3km downstream.

-Sampling data for the discharge provided by Cork County Council with the Licence Application from 2009 indicates the following effluent levels in mg/ks
+Sampling data for the discharge provided by Cork County Council with the Licence Application from 2009 indicates the following effluent levels in more than 1000 and 1000 are the county Council with the Licence Application from 2009 indicates the following effluent levels in more than 1000 are the county of th